siresire/siresire.github.io/_posts/2024-05-14-Ramnit Blue Team Lab.md

 ```

 ## Vurus total
 We'll submit the hash to VirusTotal to see what it says.
-Turns out, it's a very dangerous malware, and lots of security programs are flagging it.
+Turns out, it's a very dangerous malware, and lots of security programs are flagging it
 ![Alt text](/assets/img/cb/Ramnit/rb5.png)

 VirusTotal also tells us when the malware was first seen (2024-02-03 00:02:57) and shows us domains linked to this malware, which helps us stop similar attacks in the future.